-HURT has reserved up to 18 of the 136 slots for HURT use:
+HURT has reserved up to 22 of the 140 slots for HURT use:

-- 1. HURT immediate previous year (2022) top 3 Male and top 3 Female finishers: Six slots. - HURT Board Discretion: Ten slots.
-HURT can use at any time, for any reason that HURT feels can add to the event. - 3.
-Peacock Challenge 55: Two slots awarded (one Male, one Female) to finishers on the HURT 100 wait list.
-If the Peacock Challenge is not held, these will roll over to the Everyone Else category.
+- HURT immediate previous year (2023) top 3 finishers in each category (men, women, non-binary): Up to nine slots. - 2.
+HURT Board Discretion: Ten slots.
+HURT can use this at any time, for any reason that HURT feels can add to the event. - 3.
+Peacock Challenge 55: Up to three slots (One man, one woman, one non-binary) to Peacock Challenge finishers who are also on the HURT 100 waitlist. - 4.
+Any slots not awarded will be used as additional draws from the waitlists.

 CATEGORY AVAILABLE SLOTS CADENCE OF PULL

 HURT Board Discretion 10 Any time

-Previous year top 3 Male/Female 6 Any time
+Previous year top 3 in each category 9 Any time

-Peacock Challenge 55 2 After Lottery
+Peacock Challenge 55 3 After Lottery

-TOTALS 18
+TOTALS Up to 22

 All runners selected in the above categories must have entered HURT and fulfilled all the entry requirements for the HURT 100.
-Selected runners will be notified by email from HURT100.com with an invitation to participate and information on making payment.
-The recipient has seven days to accept and submit payment, and the stored registration activated.
+Selected runners will be notified by email from hurt100.com with an invitation to participate and information on making payment.
+The recipient has seven days to accept and submit payment, and the stored registration is activated.